 - The Elite Squad has the drug dealers using a Truth in Television technique known as "microwave" - the victim is put inside a pile of tires, which are then set on fire (during the shooting of that scene, the criminal "consultants" had to remind the ones being burned to scream horribly).

 - This was the original solution to the Freddy Krueger problem in A Nightmare on Elm Street.
 Partially subverted, considering he just came back as a dream demon with horrible burn scars.

 - What ultimately happens (probably by accident) to the Third Castle in Ran, preventing Lord Hidetora's seppuku by driving him insane.
 Well, that and the broken sword.

-- Fourteen Oh Eight: This is how the room is finally destroyed.
+- 1408: This is how the room is finally destroyed.

 - Inglourious Basterds.
 Shosanna filled the theatre with Nazis and burned it to the ground.